Orlebar Brown: Celebrity endorsement and collaborations

 In March 2018, Orlebar Brown collaborated with Australian Formula 1 racing driver Daniel Ricciardo for a collection of limited-edition swim shorts.

 In July 2018, Orlebar Brown partnered with EON Productions for an exclusive collection of four swim shorts using iconic poster art from the James Bond films Dr. No, Thunderball, You Only Live Twice and Live And Let Die.

+In June 2024, Orlebar Brown collaborated with La Double J for a summer collection consisting of "34 genderless—a first for both luxury brands—pieces."